stang149/3601-S16-lab5_json-data-processing/README.md

 # CSCI 3601 Lab #5 - Processing JSON data from Mongo

+During this lab you will complete a small project for a hypothetical customer, using all of the tools you have learned in other labs.
+The new thing being introduced in this lab is the Yeoman generator.
+You will use it to manage laying out your project's basic directory structure and boilerplate details such as routing.

+There is no "LABTASKS.md" for this lab, as you will be expected to follow the same agile practices that you will be using on your final project.

 ## Setup
 - Fork this repository (so that it is easy for us to keep track of your work).
-- Add the initial list of user stories as issues.
-Prioritize and estimate your stories.
+-
 - Use the generator to generate your project (see below).
 - Make sure your applications is called "student".
-- Move the seed.js into your config directory.
+- Move the ``seed.js`` file into your config directory.
 - **Make sure that your .gitignore contains the .idea, /server/config/environment/production.js, etc. Use past .gitignore for reference.**
-- Once you have checked your .gitignore, add your project to the repsoitory and commit.
+- Once you have checked your .gitignore, add all the appropriate generated files to the repsoitory and commit.
-- You will be using your test database (just like we did last time).
-You will be using a read-only access on a different database for your production code.
+- You will be using a local test database (like in Lab 4).
+You will also be given read-only access to the customer's database for testing.

 ## Using the generator to create your project
 We are using yeoman generator: http://yeoman.io/generators/